-On behalf of our Board of Directors, I invite you to attend the 2020 annual meeting of shareholders to be held at the main office of City Bank, located at 5219 City Bank Parkway, Lubbock, Texas 79407, on Tuesday, May 19, 2020, at 2:00 pm Central Time.
+On behalf of the board of directors of South Plains Financial, Inc. (the "Company"), I invite you to attend the 2021 annual meeting of shareholders (the "annual meeting") to be held solely by means of remote communication on Tuesday, May 18, 2021, at 2:00 p.m., Central Time.

-The purposes of the meeting are set forth in the accompanying Notice of Annual Meeting of Shareholders and Proxy Statement.
+The purposes of the annual meeting are set forth in the accompanying Notice of 2021 Annual Meeting of Shareholders and Proxy Statement.